risckaust/risc-documentations/docs/source/3-3d-printing.rst

    :scale: 50 %
    :align: center

-- Follow the instructions on the wizard screens, and select the confirmation check boxes, click Next.
+- Follow the instructions on the wizard screens, and select the confirmation check boxes, click Next
 - When the screen with **Clean Printer Components** appears, open the cover

 .. warning::